About Alexa Smart Properties for Residential

-Alexa for Residential provides residents of apartment buildings and communities ready-to-go Alexa-enabled smart homes from the day they move in.
+Alexa Smart Properties for residential provides residents of apartment buildings and communities ready-to-go Alexa-enabled smart homes from the day they move in.
 When a resident moves into their new home, they find an Alexa device ready to control their lights, thermostat, lock, blinds, and more.

-For an overview of features and benefits, as well as how to sign up for the Alexa for Residential program, see Alexa for Residential.
+For an overview of features and benefits, as well as how to sign up for the Alexa Smart Properties for residential program, see Alexa Smart Properties for residential.

-Alexa for Residential defines the following key concepts and terms for managing homes and communities:
+Alexa Smart Properties for residential defines the following key concepts and terms for managing homes and communities:

 A unit represents a node in a hierarchy.
 A unit can be an organization, a home community, or a home.
-In Alexa for Residential, you create a hierarchy of units to model home communities and individual homes by using the Home and Community API.
+In Alexa Smart Properties for residential, you create a hierarchy of units to model home communities and individual homes by using the Home and Community API.

 A home is a household dwelling that a customer occupies.
 A home can be an apartment, condo, senior housing unit, dorm, or single-family home.
 Alexa endpoints (devices) and skills are associated with individual homes.

 An endpoint represents an Alexa-connected device (like an Echo device) with which an Alexa customer can interact.
-In Alexa for Residential, you manage endpoints by using the Endpoint API.
+In Alexa Smart Properties for residential, you manage endpoints by using the Endpoint API.
 With this API, you can enumerate the endpoints owned by an Amazon Business account, view and change endpoint settings, and associate endpoints with specific homes.

 |Assigns roles to users.|